Portland ME

 You can also choose to do a themed tour, hitting all the seafood restaurants on the Old Port Seafood Lovers Tour or the best watering holes on the It’s Happy Hour Time tour.

 For beer lovers, Portland has the highest concentration of microbreweries in the country, with many offering tours and tastings.
-Maine Brew Cruise tours take you around the Portland breweries.
-It’s a fun way to let someone else drive while you drink in the scene and local craft brews.
+Maine Brews Cruise tours take you around to the Portland breweries.
+It’s a fun way to let someone else drive while you drink the local craft brews.

 Go on a Lobster Cruise

 Lucky Catch Cruises offers tours that last for roughly 90 minutes.
-These give you the chance to hit the ocean with professional lobster fishermen to see how they trap Maine’s most famous seafood delicacy.
+These give you the chance to hit the ocean with professional lobster fishermen to see how they trap the state’s most famous seafood delicacy.
 You can even participate in hauling in the traps.

 Do you prefer to sit back and observe?
 The scenery is unmissable, including the coastal seal rocks and historic lighthouses.